Attention U.S. Veterans! We need you to help us serve our community. Join our Lions club today and we'll waive your entrance fee!

 New Member Aug.
 2012

-In Picture: Bev Ross, newest member is being congratulated by Sylva Williams (her sponsor) at the August 21, 2012 Club meeting.
+In Picture: Bev Ross, new member in August 2012 is being congratulated by Sylva Williams (her sponsor) at the August 21, 2012 Club meeting.

-Boys & Girls of Story County named our new leader dog puppy who is not receiving basic training at the Fort Dodge State Correctional Center.
+Boys & Girls of Story County named our new leader dog puppy who is now receiving basic training at the Fort Dodge State Correctional Center.

 10th Anniversary Celebration, Sept.
 18, 2 p.m., North Grand Christian Church (dome), 919 30th St., Ames